 - All water plumbing lines on the customer’s side of the water meter box are the property owner’s responsibility.
-If there is a problem, contact a plumber.

 - If you cannot locate the freeze and no water is coming out of any tap, there is a chance that your service line or your meter is frozen.
 Call Chesterfield Utilities at 804-748-1310 and request someone to check your meter.
 Please be patient during inclement weather as there are probably many other customers in the same situation.